View Profile Page

 - B.A., Kean University

 Spring 2018 Office Hours: Tuesday 2:00 - 4:00 pm, Thursdays 12:00 - 1:00 pm, and by appointment.

-Dr. Montaperto has tutored and taught composition for over fifteen years.
-Her scholarly interests focus on intersections between race theory and composition and rhetoric, particularly on how invisible white privilege manifests and functions as a form of racism in higher education.
-She has presented at CCCC, the Feminism(s) and Rhetoric(s) conference, and other local and national conferences.
-Her current scholarly interests take up issues related linguistic diversity and language prejudice (linguicisim), in particular disciplinary and institutional mis-implementation of organizational missions toward language equity within first year composition courses and in the professional development of teachers of writing.
+Dr. Montaperto has tutored and taught composition for almost twenty years.
+Her scholarly interests focus on intersections between race theory and composition and rhetoric, in particular on how invisible white privilege manifests and functions as a form of racism in higher education.
+She has presented at CCCC, the Feminism(s) and Rhetoric(s) conference, and other national and local conferences.
+Her current scholarly interests take up issues related linguistic diversity and language prejudice (linguicisim), and the disciplinary and institutional mis-implementation of organizational missions toward language equity within first year composition courses and in the professional development of teachers of writing.
 While she is not currently publishing, a short essay-blog of hers called, "What Are We Calling Equity These Days," was published as part of a 2009 CCCC web blog on diversity: http://cccc-blog.blogspot.com/2009/10/what-are-we-calling-equity-these-days.html.